 Hereditary Mixed Polyposis syndrome is very rare.
 It is caused by mutations affecting the GREM1 gene.
 The best known mutation is a large duplication that occurs in less than 1% of individuals with Ashkenazi heritage.

-The lifetime risk is not known.
-However, in a large study comparing Ashkenazi Jewish individuals with and without GREM1 mutations, the colon cancer risk (in the absence of screening) was doubled.
-That is, there is a moderate risk of colon cancer (10 to 25% lifetime risk compared to the average risk of 6 to 12% lifetime).
+In a large study comparing Ashkenazi Jewish individuals with and without GREM1 mutations, the colon cancer risk (in the absence of screening) was doubled.

 The key to reducing cancer risk in Hereditary Mixed Polyposis syndrome is to remove the polyps before they become a cancer.
 Screening usually starts at age 25 or 30 with colonoscopies performed every 3 years or as directed by polyp load.

 Yes.
 Hereditary Mixed Polyposis syndrome is a hereditary cancer syndrome caused by a mutation in the GREM1 gene.

 There is a 50% chance of a person who carries a germline GREM1 mutation, whether male or female, passing the mutation to their son or daughter.
 If a mutation is identified, then predictive testing is available for blood relatives.